jsoref/janusgraph/RELEASING.md

-Update the `STRUCTOR_LATEST_TAG` variable in the settings of the JanusGraph project in the Travis CI web interface and ensure that the newest version is the acutally latest version in our documentation, for example, you release `v0.3.3` but `v0.4.0` is already released, `STRUCTOR_LATEST_TAG` variable should be `v0.4.0`.
+Update the `STRUCTOR_LATEST_TAG` variable in the settings of the JanusGraph project in the Travis CI web interface and ensure that the newest version is the actually latest version in our documentation, for example, you release `v0.3.3` but `v0.4.0` is already released, `STRUCTOR_LATEST_TAG` variable should be `v0.4.0`.